-Of the above initiatives to collect information from the fishing industry, Finding Sanctuary (FS) is the most prominent and is a model that could be rolled out to the other MCZ regions (though our contacts with the fishing industry suggest that FS's approach may have some shortcomings either for reasons of perception of FS (as a 'green' focussed entity) or because of the substance of some of the approaches that FS has adopted).
-We therefore asked experts to peer review the published protocol 'Fishermap' in May 2009.
+Of the above initiatives to collect information from the fishing industry, Finding Sanctuary's (FS) FisherMap survey was the most prominent and was the model that would be rolled out to the other England MCZ regions.
+As our contacts with the fishing industry suggested that FS's approach had some shortcomings either for reasons of perception of FS (as a 'green' focussed entity) or because of the substance of some of the approaches that FS had adopted) we asked experts to peer review the published 'FisherMap' protocol in May 2009.
 The purpose of the peer review was not to undermine the current efforts of FS, but to determine whether the FS approach was robust and whether there were any shortcomings.
-The three experts identified both positive and negative attributes, suggesting how the approach could be improved.
-The results of the peer review will be discussed at the workshop Seafish are organising with support from Defra on the 28th July 2009.
+The three experts identified both positive and negative attributes, suggesting how the approach could be improved and the results of the peer review were discussed at the workshop Seafish organised with support from Defra on the 28th July 2009.